immadisairaj/radiosai/README.md

 __sliding_up_panel:__
 used to select a different radio stream by sliding up the panel.

-__webview_flutter:__
-it is hidden inside the Sai Inspires screen which is used to retrieve the data from the web and display it on the top.

 __shimmer:__
 used to show loading progress in the Sai Inspires screen